Roundnet: Attack (spiking)

+No-Hit Zone

+The No Hit Zone (NHZ) is a rule introduced to roundnet in 2021.
+The NHZ is a circular area with a radius of 1.5 feet (approximately 45 cm) around the net.
+Players are not allowed to step into this area while hitting the ball on the final hit of their possession or let their momentum carry them into it immediately after hitting.

+Players are permitted to enter the NHZ to bump or set the ball, as long as they are not performing the final hit of their possession.
+A violation of this rule results in the opposing team being awarded a point.
+Playing with the NHZ is an official rule of the International Roundnet Federation, but it is ignored by most casual spikeball players.

 Body block

 A body block is a common tactic for defence.
 Where the player defending a hard driven shot, gets hit with ball, passing the ball up to his partner for a set.
-Body blocks can also be used to block the ball back onto the net, this is referred to a "God-(hand, body, knee, or block etc)".
+Body blocks can also be used to block the ball back onto the net, this is referred to a "God-(hand, body, knee, or block etc.)".
 A "God-block" is when a player uses any part of their body, for example their hand, to deflect the ball back onto the net in one touch usually resulting in a "kill", in this case it would be called a "God-hand".